aurelia/documentation/English/docs.md

 <h3 id="template-parts"><a href="#template-parts">Template Parts</a></h3>

 Template part replacement in custom elements allows a custom element to specify certain parts of its view which can be replaced with alternate markup at runtime on a per-instance basis.
-This can be helpful when creating a custom element where you want to use the concept of Content Selectors from the Shadow DOM but to make it even more extensible.

-If you are using a custom element you can mark part of it’s view as replaceable.
-Then you can put a template tag inside of it and specify the part you want it to replace in the element’s view.
+If you are using a custom element you can mark any part of it’s view as `replaceable`.
+Then the consumer of your element can specify a template in the element's content indicating the part they want it to replace in the element’s view.
 Use `part="someName"` to identify a part of the template that is replaceable.
-If it’s not a template for a repeat or if, then you also need the replaceable attribute on the part.
-Then in your view you use `replace-part"someName"`` on a template to provide the alternate version.
+If it’s not a template for a template controller (repeat or if) then you also need the `replaceable` attribute on the part.
+Finally, when the consumer wants to replace that part, they add `replace-part"someName"`` on a template inside the elements' content to provide the alternate version.

-Any template controller can be given a part name and that makes it replaceable.
-Then there’s a new attribute replaceable that will turn any part of your view into a template that can be replaced.
-It’s just a template controller designed for this purpose.
+Here's an example that shows how to make the template inside of a repeater replaceable without affecting the `li` container.
+It also shows how to create the custom element so that the runtime binding context where the custom element is used can be reached by the replaced template.

-example.js
+#### example.js
 ```javascript
 export class Example {
   constructor(){